 In order to successfully vet applicants, Uber and Lyft should consider a combination of the afore-mentioned checks.
 A fingerprint check is a good first step, but should always be followed up with a thorough, due-diligence based investigation.

 In addition, Uber and Lyft can ensure they have the most up-to-date information by ordering a thorough background investigation not fully reliant on government sources.
 Looking into an individual’s employment history, educational background, Office of Foreign Asset Control sanctions, department of motor vehicle history, and more can paint a fuller picture than a check based on fingerprints alone.

-Alliance Worldwide Investigative Group is well versed in background investigations for a variety of industries and can help you to mitigate risk when it comes to your potential hires and current staff.
+Alliance Risk Group is well versed in background investigations for a variety of industries and can help you to mitigate risk when it comes to your potential hires and current staff.
 Our background checks do not rely on fingerprints, and we use a variety of sources to provide a thorough and complete look at your potential hires to ensure accuracy.
 Phone interviews with past employers or educational institutions can make a big difference when it comes to providing the whole picture of an applicant’s past.
 If you’d like to learn more, please contact us today!

 To read more about background checks and how they can help mitigate risk in your industry, click here.